 Rationale

-A now “outdated and overly simplistic” theory hypothesized that migraine auras were caused by constriction of key blood vessels in the brain (1).
+An “outdated and overly simplistic” theory hypothesized that migraine auras were caused by constriction of key blood vessels in the brain (1).
 Consequently, omega-3 fatty acids, which have well-established anti-vasopressor properties, were suggested as a migraine aura prophylaxis.
 They have also been theorized to play a role in preventing inflammation in the brain due to their anti-inflammatory properties (1).

 References